yanivcohen1/express_ts_mongoDB_mikroORM/README.md

 ## Testing the Endpoints

 With the server running, use your preferred HTTP client (Postman, curl, etc.) to send requests.
-Ensure the `Authorization` header uses `Bearer <token>` if you extend the app with protected routes.
+Ensure the `Authorization` header uses `Bearer <token>` for protected routes.

+The application supports CORS for the configured origins, allowing frontend applications to make requests from those domains.

 ## Next Steps

-- Replace demo credential validation with real user storage or identity provider integration.
+- Update `appsettings.yml` with production values (strong JWT key, production MongoDB connection).
 - Add refresh tokens and revoke logic.
 - Implement request logging and rate limiting.
+- Consider adding user registration endpoints if needed.
+- Add input validation and sanitization for enhanced security.